rome/tools/website/docs/introduction/getting-started.md

 ### `lint`

 This command will lint a file with a set of default lints and display the produced diagnostics.
-When ran with no arguments, all JavaScript files in a project are linted.
+When run with no arguments, all JavaScript files in a project are linted.
 For example:

 ```bash
 rome lint file.js